daxburatto/pup-2-pup/README.md

  * Daylan, Sunisa, Chris handled research for new technologies to use in this project

  ## Future Development Plans
- -Favorites list of dogs/owners
+ * Favorites list of dogs/owners
- -Search functionality for dogs and owners
+ * Search functionality for dogs and owners
- -Real time chatting between users
+ * Real time chatting between users
- -Rating system
+ * Rating system
- -Adding Google Maps in to event section
+ * Adding Google Maps in to event section
- -Add events or parks
+ * Add events or parks
->>>>>>> merging